TV Buddha

-TV Buddha is a video sculpture by Nam June Paik first produced in 1974.
+TV Buddha is a video sculpture by Nam June Paik first produced in 1974, but exists in multiple versions.
 In the work, a Buddha statue watches an image of itself on a TV screen.
 The screen's image is produced by a live video camera trained on the Buddha statue.

-The work was produced to fill a gap in a 1974 exhibition at gallery Bonino, New York.
+The work was initially produced to fill a gap in a 1974 exhibition at gallery Bonino, New York.
 Paik had purchased an 18th-century Buddha statue on Canal street in New York City.

 Collections

 The work was first purchased for a museum collection in 1977 by the Stedelijk Museum Amsterdam.
 Paik produced successive versions of the work.
 A 1976 version of the work is in the collection of the Art Gallery of New South Wales, Australia.
 A 2004 version is held by the Fogg museum at Harvard University.

+The numerous renditions of TV Buddha perfectly encapsulate the simplicity and reproducibility of this video art, as the combination of Western technology and east Asian culture is prevalent throughout this globalized society.
+Within this variety, the 1976 version holds immense salience, as it being the oldest adaptation located in a Western setting best captures Paik’s revolutionary intentions to present the Zen Buddhism to a Western audience.

+Paik's Background

+Having been born into a Buddhist family in 1932, Paik had a fraught relationship with Buddhism, always believing the religion was backwards and fatalistic.
+This critical perspective only intensified with the Japanese occupation, as Paik saw how Buddhists could be corrupted by political ideology.
+Growing in Japanese-occupied Korea, Paik was forbidden from speaking his own language, with Japanese Zen monks playing a leading role in war propaganda.
+This cold-eyed awareness allowed Paik to bring down Buddha to Earth, as if Buddhism was to have any relevance of electronic superhighway, it would not be able to float within a glorified detached realm.
+Thus, to Paik, Buddha would have to “engage the screen, the video camera and the rapid flow of information and image – the material realities of the day”.

+Not only this, the Korean War forced Paik's family to flee to Hong Kong and eventually to Tokyo in 1956, where he would graduate with a degree in aesthetics at the University of Tokyo.
+His continued aesthetic studies at West Germany was the focal point of his career, as meeting American avant-garde composer John Cage and his inventive compositions and unorthodox ideas influenced Paik's entry into unique video and installation art.